Where is Camp located?

 Can I visit camp before enrolling my child?

 We offer scheduled tours of camp during the camping season for you, your family, and your child to come and experience Camp Ramah in the Poconos for yourselves.
 These day-tours will give you a taste of what a Day in the Life of Ramah would look like for your future Ramahnik.
-Tours can be scheduled through our winter office during the year 215-885-8556, and though our summer office during the camp session 570-798-2504.
+We also offer two Prospective Family Days at our overnight camp facility each summer, a chance for your child and a few friends from school or synagogue to visit camp together with a large group!
+Tours can be scheduled through our Communications Director, Michele Hasit, at email@example.com.

 Are there opportunities for me to visit my child at camp?